hjbotha-cybr/CybrAuditSyslogWriter/README.md

 ## ServiceUserUsername
 The username of an "OAuth2 Confidential Client" user created in Identity Administration (Core Services -> Users -> Add User -> Select "Is OAuth confidential client")

-## ServiceUserPasswordPlain
-The password of that user in plain text.
-This will be automatically encrypted the first time the script runs.
-Encrypted passwords can only be decrypted by the user that encrypted it.

-## SyslogReceiverAddress
-The hostname and port of your Syslog Receiver (Currently only supports plain text TCP)

 ## OAuth2ServerAppID
 The "Application ID" of the "OAuth2 Server" type app created in Identity Administration -> Apps -> Web Apps -> Add Web Apps -> Custom -> OAuth2 Server.
 This app must be configured as follows.
 If option is not specified, leave as default